15. ON GREEK PHILOSOPHY

 Although I am willing to extend latitude to Plotinus (and to his disciple Porphyry), I am not amenable to the superstitions entertained by certain other Neoplatonists of the pre-Islamic era.
-The rather bizarre post-Plotinian sense of eclecticism has no attraction for me in relation to the subject of theurgy.
+The bizarre post-Plotinian sense of eclecticism has no attraction for me in relation to the subject of theurgy.
 Porphyry is very different to Proclus in that respect.
-Both of these Neoplatonists were learned men, and much of their work is unfortunately lost.
+Both of these Neoplatonists were learned men; much of their work is unfortunately lost.
 The theurgists are remote from Aristotle, and even the more mystical Plato is effectively a stranger to their extravagances.
 The treatise of Iamblichus known as De Mysteriis demonstrates the tendency to assimilate, or condone, popular religious practices and theurgic concepts.
-Such elements do not belong in a viable philosophical programme (ibid., pp. 187-189).
-It is virtually impossible to convey such reservations to some sectors of undiscriminating enthusiasm.
+One explanation is that wealthy pagans patronised a renewal of their religion in the competition with Christianity.

-The figure of Hypatia (d.415) has not always been seen in due perspective.
+The figure of Hypatia (d.415) is not always seen in due perspective.
 This female Neoplatonist of Alexandria met a violent end at the hands of a Christian mob.
 The sequence of events needs careful probing.
-Generalisations and contractions have been in evidence, and cinema coverage has caused further confusions.
+Generalisations and contractions have been in evidence, while cinema coverage has caused further confusions.

 A few remarks on Aristotle appeared in The Resurrection of Philosophy, 1989, pp. 98ff., a preliminary work but sufficient to attest some of my interests in the early 1980s (that book was written in 1984-5):